-Grade 11 or 12
+Grade 11 or 12 5 credits

 Statistics is the science of collecting, analyzing, and drawing conclusions from data.
 Students will explore four broad conceptual themes: describing patterns and departures from patterns in data sets; sampling and experimentation; anticipating patterns using probability and simulation; and statistical inference.
 The study of statistics is notably different from other fields of mathematics, as there is as much emphasis on reading critically and writing responses precisely as there is on computational proficiency.
-The course covers the AP Statistics curriculum set forth by the College Board, and students are expected to take the AP Statistics exam given in May.
+The course covers the AP Statistics curriculum set forth by the College Board.
+Students are required to take the Advanced Placement Exam at the end of the year.
 A TI-84 Plus graphing calculator is required for this course.